Chariot: Greece

-The later Greeks of the first millennium BCE had a (still not very effective) cavalry arm (indeed, it has been argued that these early horseback riding soldiers may have given rise to the development of the later, heavily armed foot-soldiers known as hoplites), and the rocky terrain of the Greek mainland was unsuited for wheeled vehicles.
-Consequently, in historical Greece the chariot was never used to any extent in war.
-Nevertheless, the chariot retained a high status and memories of its era were handed down in epic poetry.
+The later Greeks of the first millennium BC had a (still not very effective) cavalry arm (indeed, it has been argued that these early horseback riding soldiers may have given rise to the development of the later, heavily armed foot-soldiers known as hoplites), and the rocky terrain of the Greek mainland was unsuited for wheeled vehicles.
+The chariot was heavily used by the Mycaenean Greeks, most probably adopted from the Hittites, around 1600 BC.
 Linear B tablets from Mycenaean palaces record large inventories of chariots, sometimes with specific details as to how many chariots were assembled or not (i.e. stored in modular form).
+On a gravestone from the royal Shaft-grave V in Mycenae dated LH II (about 1500 BC) there is one of the earliest depiction of the chariot in Achaean art.
+This sculpture shows a single man driving a two-wheeled small box chariot.
 Later the vehicles were used in games and processions, notably for races at the Olympic and Panathenaic Games and other public festivals in ancient Greece, in hippodromes and in contests called agons.
 They were also used in ceremonial functions, as when a paranymph, or friend of a bridegroom, went with him in a chariot to fetch the bride home.

 Herodotus (Histories, 5.
 9) Reports that chariots were widely used in the Pontic–Caspian steppe by the Sigynnae.

 Greek chariots were made to be drawn by two horses attached to a central pole.
 If two additional horses were added, they were attached on each side of the main pair by a single bar or trace fastened to the front or prow of the chariot, as may be seen on two prize vases in the British Museum from the Panathenaic Games at Athens, Greece, in which the driver is seated with feet resting on a board hanging down in front close to the legs of the horses.
 The biga itself consists of a seat resting on the axle, with a rail at each side to protect the driver from the wheels.
 Greek chariots appear to have lacked any other attachment for the horses, which would have made turning difficult.